jaketay/docs/event-api/README.md

 ```

 #### Order Success Event
-When a user removes an item from their cart, an order_success event should be sent to the Event API.
+When an order is completed and the browser loads the post-order confirmation/success/receipt page, an order_success event should be sent to the Event API.

 ##### Schema
 ```json